-The Step 1 procedure is implemented with first-offense allegations that do not involve egregious violations.
-The decision regarding whether an allegation is egregious is made by the Vice President for Faculty Development and Advancement (or designee) and the instructor.
-The following sanctions are available in the Step 1 procedure and may be imposed singly or in combination.
+The following sanctions are available in the Student & Instructor Resolution and Administrative Case Resolution procedures and may be imposed singly or in combination.
 The instructor should consider the seriousness of the violation, the student's circumstances, potential opportunities for learning, and consistency with past sanctions in determining a proposed sanction.